bioidiap/gridtk/README.rst

 The first task you may need to pursue is to submit jobs.
 Here is how::

-  $ jman submit myscript.py --help
+  $ jman -vv submit myscript.py --help
   ...
 Added job '<Job: 1> : submitted -- /usr/bin/python myscript.py --help' to the database
   ...
 Submitted job '<Job: 6151645> : queued -- /usr/bin/python myscript.py --help' to the SGE grid.